Statewide area map

 Avoid if: you are arriving late without a car or trying to do Newport, Providence, and Block Island in one rushed day.

-1 experience1 logistics
+1 experience1 logistics2 dining

 Ferry island